Office of the Assistant Secretary for Administration and Management, Department of Labor.

 Section 6 of E.O.
 13132 requires Federal agencies to consult with State entities when a regulation or policy may have a substantial direct effect on the States, the relationship between the National Government and the States, or the distribution of power and responsibilities among the various levels of government, within the meaning of the E.O.
 Section 3(b) of the E.O. further provides that Federal agencies must implement regulations that have a substantial direct effect only if statutory authority permits the regulation and it is of national significance.

-This proposed rule does not have a substantial direct effect on the States, the relationship between the National Government and the States, or the distribution of power and Start Printed Page 45459responsibilities among the various levels of Government, within the meaning of the E.O.
-This proposed rule merely makes an administrative change for internal Departmental operations.
+This DFR does not have a substantial direct effect on the States, the relationship between the National Government and the States, or the distribution of power and responsibilities among the various levels of Government, within the meaning of the E.O.
+This DFR merely makes an administrative change for internal Departmental operations.

 Unfunded Mandates Reform Act of 1995

 This regulatory action has been reviewed in accordance with the Unfunded Mandates Reform Act of 1995 (the Reform Act).
 Under the Reform Act, a Federal agency must determine whether a regulation proposes a Federal mandate that would result in the increased expenditures by State, local, or tribal governments, in the aggregate, or by the private sector, of $100 million or more in any single year.
-This proposed rule merely makes an administrative change to the manner in which procurement authority is delegated within the Department.
+This regulatory action merely makes a procedural change to the process for delegating procurement authority.
 The requirements of Title II of the Act, therefore, do not apply, and the Department has not prepared a statement under the Act.

 Start List of Subjects